-Columbia will review application for its accelerated program between April 30, 2008 and October 8, 2008.
+Columbia will review applications for its accelerated program between April 20, 2009 and October 7, 2009.
 It promises a response in eight weeks.

-Dual Degree applicants: Please address the following questions within your response to Essay 1: Please indicate the Dual Degree programs and schools to which you applied or intend to apply.
-Please discuss how the Dual Degree will enhance your short-term or long-term goals, and at which school you intend to begin your studies.
+Dual Degree applicants: Please address the following questions within your response to Essay 1: How will the Dual Degree enhance your short-term or long-term goals?

-1) What are your short-term and long-term post-MBA goals?
+What are your short-term and long-term post-MBA goals?
 How will Columbia Business School help you achieve these goals?
-(Recommended 750 word limit):
+(Recommended 750 word limit)

 This is a forward-looking goals question.
 While you shouldn’t ignore the factors that contributed to the development of your goals, the bulk of the essay should be about the future.
 What do you want to do immediately after completing your MBA?
 5 years later?
 How will Columbia’s program help you achieve your goals?
 Which of Columbia’s strengths and programs are critical to your success?
 And be specific!

-2) Master Classes are the epitome of bridging the gap between theory and practice at Columbia Business School.
-View link below.
-Please provide an example from your own life in which practical experience taught you more than theory alone.
-(Recommended 500 word limit) :
+Master Classes are the epitome of bridging the gap between theory and practice at Columbia Business School.
+(View link below) Please provide an example from your own life in which practical experience taught you more than theory alone.
+(Recommended 500 word limit)

 View with Real Player: http://merlin.gsb.columbia.edu:8080/ramgen/video1/faculty/MasterClass-promo.rm